AYOMIDE0608/SALES-PERFORMANCE-ANALYSIS/README.md

   GROUP BY CUSTOMER_ID
   ORDER BY TOTALPURCHASE DESC
 ```
+  4. PRODUCTS WITH NO SALE
 ```SQL
   SELECT PRODUCT FROM[dbo].[LITA Capstone Dataset] GROUP BY PRODUCT
   HAVING MAX(OrderDate)<
   DATEADD(QUARTER,-1,GETDATE())
 ```
+  5. PERCENTAGE OF TOTAL SALES FOR  EACH REGION
 ```SQL
   SELECT REGION,COUNT (*) AS REGION_SALES,
   (COUNT(*)*100.0/(SELECT COUNT(*)